VDA5050/VDA5050/VDA5050_EN_V1.md

 Identifier | Data type | Description
 ---|---|---
-headerId | uint32 | header ID of the message. <br>The headerId is defined per topic and incremented by 1 with each sent (but not necessarily received) message. timestamp | string | Timestamp (ISO8601, UTC); YYYY-MM-DDTHH:mm:ss.ssZ(e.g.“2017-04-15T11:40:03.12Z”) version | string | Version of the protocol [Major].[Minor].[Patch] (e.g. 1.3.2)
+headerId | uint32 | Header ID of the message. <br>The headerId is defined per topic and incremented by 1 with each sent (but not necessarily received) message. timestamp | string | Timestamp (ISO8601, UTC); YYYY-MM-DDTHH:mm:ss.ssZ(e.g.“2017-04-15T11:40:03.12Z”). version | string | Version of the protocol [Major].[Minor].[Patch] (e.g. 1.3.2).
-manufacturer | string | Manufacturer of the AGV serialNumber | string | Serial number of the AGV connectionState | string | Enum {`ONLINE`, `OFFLINE`, `CONNECTIONBROKEN`}<br><br>`ONLINE`: connection between AGV and broker is active.<br><br>`OFFLINE`: connection between AGV and broker has gone offline in a coordinated way. <br><br> `CONNECTIONBROKEN`: The connection between AGV and broker has unexpectedly ended.
+manufacturer | string | Manufacturer of the AGV. serialNumber | string | Serial number of the AGV. connectionState | string | Enum {`ONLINE`, `OFFLINE`, `CONNECTIONBROKEN`}<br><br>`ONLINE`: connection between AGV and broker is active.<br><br>`OFFLINE`: connection between AGV and broker has gone offline in a coordinated way. <br><br> `CONNECTIONBROKEN`: The connection between AGV and broker has unexpectedly ended.

-The last will message will not be sent when a connection is ended in a graceful way by using a MQTT disconnection command.
+The last will message will not be sent, when a connection is ended in a graceful way by using a MQTT disconnection command.
-The last will message is only sent by the broker if the connection is unexpectedly interrupted.
+The last will message is only sent by the broker, if the connection is unexpectedly interrupted.

 **Note**: Due to the nature of the last will feature in MQTT, the last will message is defined during the connection phase between the AGV and the MQTT Broker.
 As a result, the timestamp and headerId fields will always be outdated.